federgraph/SudokuHelper/SH01/helptext.md

 To set a cell's value just type the value:
 - 0 to clear the cell,
-- 1 to 9 to set the cell value.
+- 1 to 9 to set the cell value
 - a to g for values 10 to 16 (for 12x12 and 16x16 Sudokus)
+- Space should toggle the Gosu state if appropriate

-### Setting values and candidates with mouse
+### Setting cell state with mouse

 To set a normal value:
-  Click on one of the numbered buttons to SELECT the value, followed by a left click on a cell in the grid to PLACE the value.
+- Click on one of the numbered buttons to SELECT the value,
+- followed by a left click on a cell in the grid to PLACE the value.

 To set a candidate use right mouse button:
 1. Make sure the value is selected (button is down).
 2. Make sure the right click mode is set appropriately.
    You can use Shift or Control keys to set the right click mode.
 3. Then right click a cell.

+To toggle the Gosu state of a cell:
+- Right click on a cell when toggle Gosu button is down and enabled.

 ## Sudoku commands